jweissman/orsino/playtesting.md

 [ ] Traps/lockpicking
 [ ] Double-check that initial weapon loadouts match proficiencies [ ] Restrict consumable purchases if no one in the party is proficient at all with it
+---
+[ ] Should silence disable wands/scrolls??? [it seems to disable (at least certain) wands but _not_ (at least certain) scrolls right now?]
+[ ] Show cooldown (at least indicators) as part of ability text/description [ ] Could ask if you want to use healing spells on short rest [ ] Skeletons should be immune to piercing damage
+[ ]

 ## Fixed
 [x] Temple/shrine to local deity to get a blessing